 TIPS FOR DANES WORKING WITH AMERICANS

-Danes grow up watching U.S. television shows and listening to American pop music, so they sometimes assume they know how to work with Americans – but that’s not always true.
+Danes grow up watching U.S. movies and T.V. shows and listening to U.S. music, so they sometimes assume they ‘know’ how to work with Americans – but that’s not always true.

 In this presentation, Kay Xander Mellish – an American who has lived in Denmark for more than a decade – talks about how Danes can survive and thrive when working with the multicultural, competitive, sometimes excitable Americans, and how Americans can understand Danish priorities and the culture of dry, sometimes aggressive humor and Jantelov.